-2016 - 1098-T tax forms were mailed January 24, 2017 to the same address as your billing statement.
-Students have access to a copy of their 1098-T forms online through their Student Service Center (lower right side under Student Account section).
+The 2017 1098-T tax forms have been mailed to the same address as your billing statement.
+Students have access to a copy of their current and prior year 1098-T forms online through their Student Service Center.
+Under the Student Center tab, on the lower right-hand side of the page, click on View 1098-T in the Student Finances box.
+From there, additional details can be viewed by clicking on the Box Amounts tab.

 As an eligible educational institution, Illinois State University is required to file Form 1098-T for each student who is enrolled in either semester of each tax year.
 Please consult IRS Publication 970 (Tax Benefits for Education), Form 8863 (Education Credits) and the Form 1040 or 1040A for more details.